George South: World Wrestling Federation (1988–1990)

-While still wrestling for Jim Crockett Promotions, South made his first World Wrestling Federation appearance on August 2, 1988 at a TV taping for WWF Wrestling Challenge.
-He wrestled The Honky Tonk Man in a non-title match.
-On the August 24, 1988 taping of Challenge, South wrestled The Blue Blazer, the match being the masked Owen Hart's first televised WWF match.
-South would have matches with a wide area of WWF performers, including Brutus Beefcake, Jimmy Snuka, The British Bulldogs, Sam Houston, The Rockers, Rhythm & Blues, and The Ultimate Warrior.
-On August 2, 1989 he was defeated by Al Perez in the latter's debut match.
-His final appearance came on the January 20, 1990 episode of WWF Superstars of Wrestling where he teamed with Alan Martin to face Demolition.
+While still wrestling for Jim Crockett Promotions, South made his first World Wrestling Federation appearance on August 2, 1988, at a TV taping for WWF Wrestling Challenge, losing to The Honky Tonk Man in a non-title match.
+On the August 24, 1988, taping of Challenge, South wrestled The Blue Blazer, the match being the masked Owen Hart's first televised WWF match.
+South would have matches with a wide array of WWF performers, including Brutus Beefcake, Hercules, Hillbilly Jim, Jake "the Snake" Roberts, Jim Duggan, Jimmy Snuka, Rhythm and Blues, Sam Houston, The Brain Busters, The British Bulldogs, The Rockers, and The Ultimate Warrior.
+On August 2, 1989, he was defeated by Al Perez in the latter's debut match at a WWF Superstars of Wrestling taping in Wheeling, WV.
+His final appearance came on the January 20, 1990, episode of WWF Superstars where he teamed with Alan Martin in a losing effort to Demolition.

 World Championship Wrestling (1989–1995)

 During the fall of 1988, Jim Crockett Promotions was acquired by Ted Turner and ultimately rebranded World Championship Wrestling; during this time South continued as a regular.
-On April 1, 1989 South would lose to The Great Muta's WCW debut, and then enter a house show series with him that month.
+On April 1, 1989, South would lose to The Great Muta's WCW debut, and then enter a house show series with him that month.

 Two months later, he became part of wrestling history on Clash of the Champions VII.
-Teaming with Cougar Jay, he faced off against The Ding Dongs on June 14, 1989 in a match held in a sweltering Fort Bragg, North Carolina.
+Teaming with Cougar Jay, he faced off against The Ding Dongs on June 14, 1989, in a match held in a sweltering Fort Bragg, North Carolina.
 Although new WCW Vice President Jim Herd was expecting a strong reaction for his new tag-team, the crowd turned virulently against them.
 While each Ding Dong took turns ringing a giant bell at ringside while the other wrestled, the crowd booed and announcer Jim Ross was noticeably embarrassed.
 South's opponents are now regarded as having one of the worst gimmicks of all time.

 Gary Royal would depart WCW after 1989, leaving South to soldier on in singles matches wrestling under his own name or as "Cruel Connection #1".
 He faced a wave of incoming new talent, including Johnny B. Badd, Van Hammer, and Marcus Bagwell as the new decade progressed.
 After 1992 his appearances became infrequent.
-On August 20, 1993 when he teamed with The Italian Stallion to face The Cole Twins at a house show in Bluefield, West Virginia in what would be his only match of the year.
+On August 20, 1993, when he teamed with The Italian Stallion to face The Cole Twins at a house show in Bluefield, West Virginia in what would be his only match of the year.
 In 1994 he returned for WCW Saturday Night matches against Alex Wright, Jim Duggan, and Dave Sullivan.
 In 1995 he would team with various opponents in matches against Stars & Stripes and The Nasty Boys.
 On May 27, 1995, just over ten years after joining the promotion he would have his last match when he teamed with Mike McKeefer in a WCW Saturday Night match that saw them defeated by The Nasty Boys.